 Malaria is a serious problem in the Chogoria community.
 From data collected in 2011 and 2012, 65% of people had had malaria in the past year.
-We conduct malaria education trainings about preventing, testing, treatment, and protecting vulnerable populations with our loan groups, at community outreach events, and at churches and schools.
+We conduct malaria education trainings about preventing, testing, treatment, and protecting vulnerable populations with our loan groups, at community outreach events, in schools, and at churches and schools.
 Then we distribute long-lasting insecticide treated mosquito nets for everyone in the household of the trainee.
-To ensure that the nets are being utilized and have not been sold or given to other people, we conduct a Home Health Visit, usually within 3 months of the distribution.
+To ensure that the nets are being utilized and have not been sold or given to other people, we conduct a home health visit, usually within 3 months of the distribution.
 In evaluations 6 months after this malaria intervention, only 25% of the population has experienced malaria, representing a 40% drop in malaria incidence.

 During 2010, the Public Health Department completed 35 trainings on malaria prevention, trained over 800 people, distributed 1,000 long-lasting insecticide treated mosquito nets and visited over 500 people in their homes to provide individualized health education and counseling.

-To date, a total of approximately 9,000 insecticide-treated nets have been distributed in the surrounding community and schools.
+To date, a total of approximately 13,000 insecticide-treated nets have been distributed in primary schools in the Maara Sub-County.
+In addition to distribution, 9,500 pupils have received health education on malaria prevention.
 Another 10,000 have been sold at a subsidized rate to area CBOs, NGOs, hospitals, and households.

 After nets are distributed to primary school pupils, the public health team visits their homes.
 During these home visits, we work to ensure the nets are hung correctly.
 We aim to monitor at least 25% of the nets distributed, and approximately 90% of these nets are hung correctly.